 Most providers will agree that they want to care for patients, document appropriately, bill confidently and have a smooth transition from paper to electronic medical records.
-Having a plan in mind, such as the one outlined here, will go along way toward meeting the objectives listed above.
+Having a plan in mind, such as the one outlined here, will go along way toward meeting your objectives.

 - Practice overview

 - Role definition

 - Go-live support